gcarrilao/OpenvasManagerPHP/README.md

 ## Openvas PHP Communicator

-Es un middleware entre una aplicación PHP y el OMP de openvas
+A middleware between a PHP application and Openvas Manager Protocol.

 ### Authors